csc301-fall-2022/assignment-2-5-rebplane-eun-chae-s/report.md

 ### Domains covered:
 Python allows development with machine learning and has a vast amount of libraries available.
 NodeJS also has a vast amount of libraries available.
 ### Popularity:
-From the Stack Overflow 2021 Survey, for languages, JavaScript is the top language used among developers, Python is the 3rd most used language - thus, writing with Python or JavaScript was appealing to us.
-In regards to backend frameworks,on the Stack Overflow 2021 Survey for frameworks Django is 5th in popularity, Express (for Node) was first, and Flask is 4th.
-Thus, all three frameworks we chose are highly popular.
+From the JetBrains Developer Ecosystem Report, for languages, JavaScript is the top language used among developers, and Python is the 3rd most popular language - thus, writing with Python or JavaScript was appealing to us.
+In regards to backend frameworks,on the Stack Overflow 2021 Survey for frameworks Django, Express and Flask are all among the top 6 most loved frameworks.
 ### Databases:
 Django has great database support for non-relational databases, with its default being SQLite.
 Flask as well has great support for non-relational databases, however it's more complex to set up.
 NodeJS supports both relational and non-relational databases, with libraries that make them easy to set up, such as Mongoose for MongoDB.
 ### Conclusion: